viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 To create your own filtering pet photographer robot, you'll need the following hardware:

 - A computer
-- A webcam or external camera
+- A webcam or an external camera
-- A colored object, like a blue collar for enhanced accuracy _(optional)_
+- A colored object, such as a blue collar for enhanced accuracy _(optional)_

 {{< alert title="Tip" color="tip" >}}
 In this tutorial, the camera is configured to identify and filter images with the color blue, as it is less common in many environments, including mine.